AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Envelop icon

 Being on the road can be stressful.
 Even smaller cities are congested with cars, and everyone seems to run late and get short tempered.
-The result is a growing trend of road rage incidents leading to car damage, injuries, and further delays.
+The result is a growing trend of road rage incidents that leads to car damage, injuries, and further delays.
 While you can’t control the emotions of others, you can control your own emotions and your driving patterns to reduce the chances of being involved in a road rage event.

 What Is Road Rage?

-Road rage is any number of aggressive or angry behaviors motorists show while driving.
+Road rage involves any number of aggressive or angry behaviors motorists show while driving.
 While many road rage incidents are minor, they can lead to accidents or confrontations, as we’ve seen on the local news.

 DID YOU KNOW?